SamiMaalouf/Lebanon-CareerAI/README.md

 - Salary often missing; geography only reported when enough data exists
 - Hashing fallback embeddings are not true semantics

-## Demo (~3 minutes)

-1. Overview — job vs internship counts, then Step 1–3
-2. CV Coach — Fix / Learn / Apply
-3. Skill Gap — two paths plus Learn next (optional if short on time)
-4. Jobs → **For you** — keyword vs semantic, Ready to apply / Learn first
-5. Internships → **For you** — open one source URL

 ## License / academic use

 Built for a Tech Fellows–style research project.
 Cite sources of any real postings you collect.
 Keep redistribution compliant with each site’s terms.